balderdashy/sails-mongo/README.md

 This enables a lot more flexibility and allows the use of the latest MongoDb improvements, like (ClientSession)[http://mongodb.github.io/node-mongodb-native/3.2/api/ClientSession.html], and with it, transactions, change streams, and other new features.

+## Access to Database object
 If you need to get the database, you have to call the [`db`](http://mongodb.github.io/node-mongodb-native/3.2/api/MongoClient.html#db) method on the manager (MongoClient).

+## Configuration options
+The 0.x and 1.x versions of the adapter use (MongoDb 2.2.x connection options)[http://mongodb.github.io/node-mongodb-native/2.2/api/MongoClient.html#.connect].
+Since the 2.x versions of the adapter, it uses (MongoDb 3.2.x connection options)[http://mongodb.github.io/node-mongodb-native/3.2/api/MongoClient.html#.connect].

+New/updated options:
+ - `authMechanism`: Mechanism for authentication: MDEFAULT, GSSAPI, PLAIN, MONGODB-X509, or SCRAM-SHA-1
+ - `auto_reconnect`: Defaults to `true`. `autoReconnect` still exists, and it takes precedence over the new `auto_reconnect` (https://github.com/mongodb/node-mongodb-native/blob/36c591d7b0a1ee4ad593d1352b9d7eb4e1282afd/lib/topologies/mongos.js#L141)
+ - `compression`: Type of compression to use: snappy or zlib
+ - `fsync`: Defaults to `false`.
+Specify a file sync write concern
+ - `keepAliveInitialDelay`: Defaults to `30000`.
+The number of milliseconds to wait before initiating keepAlive on the TCP socket
+ - `minSize`: If present, the connection pool will be initialized with minSize connections, and will never dip below minSize connections
+ - `numberOfRetries`: The number of retries for a tailable cursor (defaults to 5)
+ - `readPreferenceTags`: Read preference tags
+ - `sslValidate`: Defaults to `true`.
+Validate mongod server certificate against Certificate Authority

+### Warnings

+`keepAlive` is now a boolean, and `keepAliveInitialDelay` takes the value that the old `keepAlive` used to use.

+Check the documentation for more details.

 # Installation